JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 We can just ignore them

 this should be all for setting up a Java SpringBoot project to support our `PostgreSQL` series of notes.

+##### /Note_on_using_spring-data_/_hibernate
+regarding database tables creation with hibernate:

+there is an option that will allow hibernate ORM to scan our entities and generate tables out of them.
+It has a few modes, to create, to create and drop, to update, etc.

+The good and bad things leaving the db creation to hibernate are a many BUT you should avoid leaving the DB handling to hibernate unless it's a test or toy database or demo or POC.

+What can, and eventually `WILL` happen, is that you'll update an entity fields and that will propagate automatically to the DB.<br>
+if those entities are used elsewhere something might, and eventually will break.<br>
+if those entities are part of a "commons" or "shared" or an often used module something might and eventually will break.

+On small codebases it is not likely to happen but as you grow, it will.

+Of course this won't prevent you breaking things, but it will prevent avoidable mistakes.

+one can also argue that a few tweak, indexes, sequences, triggers etc are better handled directly with SQL

+to save me some future trouble I found better to control the DB with proper plain SQL.

 ---